 And, as a result, with high happiness scores, we were able to triple our clients and revenue between September 2020 and 2021.

-Even with the pandemic winding down, we’re continuing with the 4-day workweek.
-We’ve had a lot to celebrate, and we’ve taken the time to reflect and congratulate our people for adapting well to the new workweek.
+We had another recent review of the 4-day day workweek and universally decided to keep it.
+We’ve had a lot to celebrate, and we’ve taken the time to reflect and congratulate our people for adapting well to it.
 There’s still lots of room for improvement for us, but we’re keeping a close ear to what our people are saying and making continual adjustments.